 In 9 out of the last 10 recessions, small-cap stocks have outperformed — delivering an average return of 17% during the second half of each recession and 27.5% a year later.

 To quote Anchor Capital: “We believe recessionary environments are favorable times to contemplate investment in small-cap stocks, as history indicates small caps tend to outperform larger caps before an economic recession ends.”

-We saw plenty of examples of this play out after the bear market of the early 2000s.
+We saw plenty of examples of this play out during the early 2020 recession.

 Of course, that’s not to say all small caps are created equal.

 The Critical Ingredient for Small-Cap Success

 As you can see, small-cap stocks are often the biggest victims of bear market fear.